-    SB 99 encourages partnerships with the California Conservation Corps and certified Local Conservation Corps on ATP projects by including them as one of the project selection criteria.
-Applicants that do not consult with both the State California Conservation Corps and certified local conservation corps are deducted scoring points and are ranked lower.
+SB 99 encourages partnerships with the California Conservation Corps and certified local conservation corps (LCC) on ATP projects by including them as one of the project selection criteria.
+Applicants that do not consult with both the California Conservation Corps and LCCs are deducted scoring points and are ranked lower.
 The CCC increases the public benefit of these projects by creating workforce development opportunities for young adults.

 The CCC provides supervised crews of 10-15 young adults trained and equipped to work safely on a wide variety of projects related to the priorities of ATP.